Pierina Gilli

 Pierina Gilli, the Italian visionary of Our Lady Rosa Mystica.

 Pierina Gilli (August 3, 1911 - January 12, 1991), was an Italian visionary who claimed to receive apparitions and messages from the Virgin Mary in 1947 and 1966.
 The Marian apparitions were originally determined by the local ordinary, after consultation with the Congregation for the Doctrine of the Faith (CDF), to be lacking in sufficient evidence of credibility.
 However, a process of review which began in 2013 and is ongoing as of 2022 has reached a provisional finding of the 'validity and exemplarity of the mystical-spiritual experience of Pierina, as well as the richness of her existential, humble and virtuous story.'
 Having reached a favourable view of the person of the visionary, the diocese is conducting a review of the theology of Pierina's writings in the light of Catholic teaching.

 Pierina was born in the municipality of Montichiari which is located in the Brescia province of the Lombardy region in northern Italy.
 She died there when she was 79 years old.
-She is mainly known as the seer who claimed the Blessed Virgin Mary revealed herself as Rosa Mystica; the message focussed on Our Lady's motherly care for her deeply beloved consecrated souls of priests and of male and female members of religious institutes within the Roman Catholic Church.
+She is mainly known as the seer who claimed the Blessed Virgin Mary revealed herself as Rosa Mystica; the message focused on Our Lady's motherly care for her deeply beloved consecrated souls of priests and of male and female members of religious institutes within the Roman Catholic Church.